 This Mexican rice and beans freeze well.
 Freeze in single-portion containers (this is the brand I use) for easy last-minute lunches, or freeze all at once in a large container.
-Place in the fridge to thaw at least 24 hours before you plan to use it. , but in a pinch, it can be thawed in the microwave or on the stove.
+Place in the fridge to thaw at least 24 hours before you plan to use it or thaw it in the microwave or on the stove.
 You can freeze rice and beans for up to three months.

 WHAT GOES WITH MEXICAN RICE AND BEANS RECIPE?

 You have lots of options with Mexican rice and beans.
 You can eat this as is or top with your choice of toppings.
 I love serving it topped with: